Customer Service Representatives

 • Average resolution time (ART)

-It’s beneficial for a sales representative to respond to a customer promptly.
-But how quickly can the sales representative resolve the issue?
+It’s beneficial for a customer service representative to respond to a customer promptly.
+But how quickly can the representative resolve the issue?
 This is measured by the average resolution time (ART).
-Having a low ART score means your sales team is efficient and knowledgeable.
+Having a low ART score means your team is efficient and knowledgeable.

 • Customer satisfaction score (CSAT)

 Whatever you do or produce is all for the benefit of your customers.
 So, ask them, “How was your experience?” and pay attention to their reaction.
-CSAT is the score that tells you how your customers felt immediately after interacting with the sales representative.
+CSAT is the score that tells you how your customers felt immediately after interacting with the CSR.

 • Net promoter score (NPS)